xskurl02/Digital-electronics-1/Labs/05-counter/README.md

 # Lab 5: Binary counter

 ## Preparation tasks
-### Figure or table with connection of push buttons on Nexys A7 board,
+###  Table with connection of push buttons on Nexys A7 board
 | Button |  FPGA Pin | LV not pressed  | LV pressed |
 | :-: | :-: | :-: | :-: |
 | BTNL | P17 | 0 | 3.3 |